 Isaiah 64:8– But now,O Lord You are our Father; we are the clay and You are the potter; we are the work of Your hand.

 When I look back at my life, I see over and over that this verse is describing me.
 Even when I acted more like jello, incapable of being shaped into anything, I was always moldable clay in the hand of the Creator.
-Welcome to day four of a five day journey telling you about myself and taking you through my “clay” journey.
+Welcome to part four of a five part journey telling you about myself and taking you through my “clay” journey.

 It was August of 2012.
 The month that I was supposed to be married and here I was alone.
 I had broken off my engagement just seven weeks before my wedding and that reality was starting to set in.
 I had pretty much completely shut down.
 I was in survival mode.